Skip to content

 Instructional Material ADA Readiness

-These updates affect instructional materials, websites, shared documents, and digital applications — all of which must proactively meet accessibility standards by April 24, 2026.
+These updates affect digital instructional materials, websites, shared documents, and digital applications — all of which must proactively meet accessibility standards by April 24, 2026.

 While creating accessible content is a shared responsibility, Purdue is committed to supporting you with the tools, resources, and guidance needed to achieve this important goal.